 - A.1 Any reference to an Act of Parliament, Regulation or other legislation shall include a reference to that legislation as amended, applied, consolidated or reenacted by virtue of any subsequent legislation. - A.2 Any reference to 'Chief Officer' shall also include their nominated deputies. - A.3 The expression 'The Chief Financial Officer' is sometimes also known as the Council's 'Section 151 Officer.' - A.4 Any reference to the 'Chief Financial Officer' shall include their nominated Deputy. - A.5 The 'Assembly' means the Council acting as or through the Assembly and includes any person or body to which the Assembly delegates functions. - A.6 The 'Council' means the London Borough of Barking and Dagenham. - A.7 The expression 'Cabinet' includes any person or body to which the Cabinet delegates executive functions. - A.8 'Value' shall mean, where known, the precise value or, where not known, the estimated value, of the works, services, goods or materials that will be payable by the Council over the entire contract period (including any extension period).
 Where the anticipated value is near the turning point between two classifications, the value of the contract shall be treated as if it were in the higher classification. - A.9 'Partnership' means public sector partnerships in which the Council participates as a constituent participant or lead authority within a separate organisation. - A.10 The term 'contract' shall include all the contracts, agreements and orders for the carrying out of work, the provision of services and the supply of goods or materials to, for, or by the Council, by the purchase, lease, rental or hire purchase, including the provision of services to the public on the Council's land or premises.
-It shall not include contracts for the employment of staff, or for the sale, purchase, lease or licence of land or buildings. - A.11 These Rules are to be interpreted subject to United Kingdom and European Union legislation, regulations, orders and directives.
-EU Procurement legislation in particular prohibits discrimination on grounds of national standards or in support of the promotion of local economic interests.
-These EU Treaty provisions apply to all contracts including those below the EU Public Procurement thresholds. - A.12 Chief Officers will refer to the Chief Executive any questions relating to the interpretation of the Rules. - A.13 These Rules should be applied in accordance with the Code of Practice.
+It shall not include contracts for the employment of staff, or for the sale, purchase, lease or licence of land or buildings. - A.11 These Rules are to be interpreted subject to United Kingdom and other relevant legislation, regulations, orders and directives. - A.12 Chief Officers will refer to the Chief Executive any questions relating to the interpretation of the Rules. - A.13 These Rules should be applied in accordance with the Code of Practice.